 10 Minimalist Lifestyle Tips and Enjoying Life More

 I believe that there are hidden costs in not using these minimalist lifestyle tips and tricks.
-When you choose to manage what is coming in and out of your life it will lead to a more purposeful, less stressful, happier existence.
+When you choose to manage what comes in and out of your life, it will lead to a more purposeful, less stressful, and happier existence.

-If you are looking to live a happier life, with less anxiety, stress, and fear.
-Only allowing the essential and important to occupy your time is a GREAT first step.
+If you are looking to live a happier life with less anxiety, stress, and fear.
+Only allowing the essential to occupy your time is a GREAT first step.

-There are a finite amount of hours in the day, why waste any of it?
+There is a finite amount of time in the day; why waste any of it?
 Be mindful and purposeful of what and who you allow into your space.

 Along with the things you spend your time managing.
 Minimalists find a balance between keeping too many things and too few things.

-Minimalist Lifestyle tips will focus on caring for fewer relationships because 5 friends are a better family and less time-consuming than 500 acquaintances.
+Minimalist Lifestyle tips will focus on caring for fewer relationships, as five friends are a better substitute for a family and less time-consuming than 500 acquaintances.

 A Minimalist, in my opinion, lives with most things that are necessary.
 Everything in a minimalist lifestyle will have a purpose and add value.